 Stator Voltage Control is a method used to control the speed of an Induction Motor.
-The speed of a three phase induction motor can be varied by varying the supply voltage.
+The speed of a three-phase induction motor can be varied by varying the supply voltage.
 As we already know that the torque developed is proportional to the square of the supply voltage and the slip at the maximum torque is independent of the supply voltage.
 The variation in the supply voltage does not alter the synchronous speed of the motor.

 By varying the supplying voltage, the speed can be controlled.
 The voltage is varied until the torque required by the load is developed, at the desired speed.
 The torque developed is proportional to the square of the supply voltage and the current is proportional to the voltage.

 Hence, to reduce the speed for the same value of the same current, the value of the voltage is reduced and as a result, the torque developed by the motor is reduced.
-This stator voltage control method is suitable for the applications where the load torque decreases with the speed.
+This stator voltage control method is suitable for applications where the load torque decreases with the speed.
 For example- In the fan load.

 This method gives a speed control only below the normal rated speed as the operation of the voltages if higher than the rated voltage is not admissible.
 This method is suitable where the intermittent operation of the drive is required and also for the fan and pump drives.
 As in fan and pump the load torque varies as the square of the speed.
 These types of drives required low torque at lower speeds.
-This condition can be obtained by applying lower voltage without exceeding the motor current.
+This condition can be obtained by applying a lower voltage without exceeding the motor current.

-The variable voltage for speed control of small size motors mainly for single phase can be obtained by the following methods given below.
+The variable voltage for speed control of small size motors mainly for single-phase can be obtained by the following methods given below:

 - By connecting an external resistance in the stator circuit of the motor.

-- By using an Auto transformer.
+- By using an Auto-transformer.

-- By using a Thyristor voltage controller
+- By using a Thyristor voltage controller.

-- By using a Triac Controller
+- By using a Triac Controller.

 Nowadays the Thyristor voltage controller method is preferred for varying the voltage.
-For a single phase supply, two Thyristors are connected back to back as shown in the figure below.
+For a single phase supply, two thyristors are connected back to back as shown in the figure below:

 Speed control is obtained by varying the firing angle of the Triac.
 These controllers are known as Solid State fan regulators.
-As the solid state regulators are more compact and efficient as compared to the conventional variable regulator.
+As the solid-state regulators are more compact and efficient as compared to the conventional variable regulator.
 Thus, they are preferred over the normal regulator.